Mark Fuhrman

-Mark Fuhrman (born February 5, 1952) is a former detective of the Los Angeles Police Department (LAPD).
+Mark Fuhrman (born February 5, 1952) is an American former detective of the Los Angeles Police Department (LAPD).
 He is primarily known for his part in the investigation of the 1994 murders of Nicole Brown Simpson and Ron Goldman in the O. J. Simpson murder case.

 In 1995, Fuhrman was called to testify regarding his discovery of evidence in the Simpson case, including a bloody glove recovered at Simpson's estate.
-During the trial, claims were made that Fuhrman frequently used a racist epithet toward African Americans during the 1980s, which Fuhrman denied.
-In response, Simpson's defense team produced recorded interviews with Fuhrman and witnesses showing that he had repeatedly used racist language during this period.
+During the trial, witnesses claimed that during the 1980s, Fuhrman frequently described African Americans with a racist epithet, claims he denied.
+In response, Simpson's defense team produced recorded interviews with Fuhrman and witnesses proved that he had repeatedly used racist language during those interviews.
 As a result, the defense claimed that Fuhrman had committed perjury and was not a credible witness.
 The credibility of the prosecution has been cited as one reason Simpson was acquitted.
 The defense claimed that Fuhrman planted key evidence as part of a racially motivated plot against Simpson.
 When asked under oath (with the jury not present), Fuhrman declined to answer all questions, invoking his Fifth Amendment right.
 These questions included whether he planted or manufactured evidence.

 Fuhrman retired from the LAPD in 1995.
 In 1996, he pleaded no contest to perjury for his false testimony related to his use of racial epithets.
 Fuhrman has claimed that he is not a racist and apologized for his use of racist language.
 Some of his former coworkers who are minorities have expressed support for him.
 Fuhrman maintains that he did not plant or manufacture evidence in the Simpson case, and Simpson's defense team did not present any evidence to contradict this claim.
-Fuhrman believes that Simpson is guilty of the murders and places blame for his acquittal on the lead detectives' failure to enter evidence into the chain of custody and the prosecution's failure to adequately argue their case.

 Since his retirement from the LAPD, Fuhrman has written true crime books and hosted talk radio.